Timed tuplix calculus and the Wesseling and van den Bergh equation: Signed Cancellation Meadows

 \section{Signed Cancellation Meadows}

 In the timed tuplix calculus presented in this paper, the mathematical structure for quantities is a signed cancellation meadow.
-Signed cancellation meadows were first introduced in~\cite{BP08a}.
 In this section, we give a brief summary of signed cancellation meadows.

-A meadow is a commutative ring with identity and a multiplicative inverse operation satisfying a reflexivity equation and a restricted inverse equation which imply that the multiplicative inverse of zero is zero.
-A cancellation meadow is a meadow in which the multiplicative inverse operation satisfies a general inverse law.
+A meadow is a field with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero.
+A cancellation meadow is a meadow in which the multiplicative inverse operation satisfies the general inverse law (given below).
 A signed meadow is a meadow expanded with a signum operation.
-Meadows are defined for the first time in~\cite{BT07a}.
-In that paper, cancellation meadows are called zero-totalized field.
-The expansion of meadows with a signum operation originates from~\cite{BP08a}.
+Meadows were defined for the first time in~\cite{BT07a} and elaborated in several subsequent papers.
+The expansion of meadows with a signum operation originates from~\cite{BBP13a}.
+In the latter paper, references are made to the key papers on meadows.

 The signature of meadows consists of the following constants and operators: \begin{itemize} \item the constants $0$ and $1$; \item the binary \emph{addition} operator ${} +$ {}; \item the binary \emph{multiplication} operator ${} \mul {}$; \item the unary \emph{additive inverse} operator $- {}$; \item the unary \emph{multiplicative inverse} operator ${}\minv$. \end{itemize}